New York City Police Department corruption and misconduct: Corruption in 109th Precinct

 After the NYPD received complaints that police officers assigned to the 109th Precinct were using drugs, four officers were confronted.
-Three officers took drugs tests, failed, and were dismissed.
+Three officers took drug tests, failed, and were dismissed.
 One officer resigned.

 The investigation of the precinct extended to at least 20 police officers, including a sergeant.
 Some officers were given desk jobs or transferred to other precincts.
 Three officers from the precinct were indicted for theft.
 In its report about the investigations at the 109th Precinct, The New York Times noted that although the allegations were not as severe as those at the 30th Precinct, the investigation was notable, "because it demonstrates that major corruption exists in precincts outside the high-crime areas where the temptations for drug-related corruption are usually highest."

 In the face of allegations that a police union, the Patrolmen's Benevolent Association, was undertaking "aggressive efforts to thwart major corruption inquiries," according to The New York Times, John Miller, then the Deputy Police Commissioner for Public Information, said he found the actions "disturbing."
 Efforts to root out bad cops were made difficult by the P.B.A., as that police union is known, according to officials and prosecutors, who worried "that they will have trouble rooting out substantial numbers of corrupt officers as long as the P.B.A. resists them," as reported by The New York Times.
 Indeed, the P.B.A. was shown to be a powerful organization with great influence.
 "Fortified with millions of dollars in annual dues collections, the P.B.A. is one of the most powerful unions in the city.
 As an active lobbyist in Albany and as a contributor to political campaigns, the P.B.A. has enormous influence over the department and is typically brought in for consultations before important management decisions are made."

 Corruption in 73rd Precinct

 In January 1994, five NYPD officers assigned to the 73rd Precinct station house were removed from duty over allegations of extorting cash, guns, and drugs from drug dealers.
-The investigation referred to the group of implicated police officers by the moniker, the "Morgue Boys," because the officers would sometimes retreat near an abandoned coffin factory, where the officers would divide the proceeds of their criminality.
-Federal and state investigators worked in partnership to collect evidence for a federal grand jury, which included information that the implicated police officers would hold up drug dealers at gunpoint, usually while on-duty, netting up to $2,000 per night in criminal proceeds.
+The investigation referred to the group of implicated police officers by the moniker, the "Morgue Boys," because the officers would sometimes retreat near an abandoned coffin factory, where they would divide the proceeds of their criminality.
+Federal and state investigators worked in partnership to collect evidence for a federal grand jury, which included information that the implicated police officers would hold up drug dealers at gunpoint, usually while on duty, netting up to $2,000 per night in criminal proceeds.
 The investigation into corruption at the 73rd Precinct was made possible by information gathered at hearings held by the Mollen Commission.

 Eventually, 15 police officers were suspected of having participated in the "Morgue Boys" ring, resulting in at least six arrests, three of which pleaded guilty, with the remaining three receiving either acquittals or mistrials by trial jurors with respect to criminal and civil rights charges, respectively.